ychen-lab-eece/lab_page_yuchen/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='#'>Dr. Yu Chen</a>.
-Professor, Department of Electrical and Computer Engineering.
-Associate Director, Center for Information Assurance and Cybersecurity.
+Professor, Department of Electrical and Computer Engineering.<br>Associate Director, Center for Information Assurance and Cybersecurity.

 profile:
   align: right